Recyclable Products

 - gift wrap makes great backgrounds

-- commercial greeting cards - van be cut up and re-used on your own handmade greeting cards
+- commercial greeting cards - can be cut up and re-used on your own handmade greeting cards

-- sweet wrappers - may be just the right embellishment for a quirky card or page
+- sweet wrappers - may be just the right embellishment for a quirky card or page.
+You could make a candy bar card with wrappers too, so it would stay a permanent gift

 - the tabs from soft drink cans can be used like little buckles and threaded with ribbon

-- newspapers can be cut up as background papers or punched into shapes to make paper flowers
+- newspapers or brown paper can be cut up as background papers or punched into shapes to make paper flowers

-- magazines, junk mail old telephone books can also be used to make paper flowers or embellish cards
+- magazines, junk mail and old telephone books can also be used to make paper flowers or embellish card, or to make paper beads

 - menus - are good memorabilia for scrapbook pages